Wsheerio/webmConverter/README.md

     2.5
     3.12341

-Resolution

-The resolution of the output file.
-The first number is the width, the second is the height. -1 scales the other size to keep the same aspect ratio, leave both as -1 to keep the input resolution.
-If your webm looks terrible or you can't get the size low enough with the adjust value, lower this.

-    -1:720
-    -1:1080
-    1280:-1
+Crop

+This lets you crop a video\.
+The command looks like this, Width:Height:X:Y. Width is the width of the rectangle being cropped, height is the height, x and y are the coordinates of the rectangle being cropped. in_w and in_h grab the videos resolution.

+    500:500:10:10

 Sound